Video tutorial

 Before we begin, make sure the following prerequisites are met:

-Update Product in SSIS
+Update product in SSIS

-1. Begin with opening Visual Studio and Create a New Project.
+1. Open Visual Studio and click Create a new project.

-4. Read the data from the source, using any desired source component.
+5. Read the data from the source, using any desired source component.
 You can even make an API call using the ZappySys JSON/XML/API Source and read data from there.
 In this example, we will use an OLE DB Source component to read real-time data from a SQL Server database.

-5. From the SSIS Toolbox drag and drop API Destination (Predefined Templates) on the Data Flow Designer surface and connect source component with it, and double click to edit it.
+6. From the SSIS Toolbox drag and drop API Destination (Predefined Templates) on the Data Flow Designer surface and connect source component with it, and double click to edit it.

 SSIS API Destination (Predefined Templates) - Drag and Drop

-6. Select New Connection to create a new connection:
+7. Select New Connection to create a new connection:

 API Destination - FastSpring